 In 2014, the Thomson Reuters Foundation launched the first annual TrustLaw Index of Pro Bono (the "Index") to analyse pro bono data and trends from around the world.
-Now in its third year, the 2016 Index will be bigger and better and will continue to highlight key trends and year-on-year growth of the sector.
+In 2020 we plan to carry out the fourth version of the Index that will continue to highlight key trends and year-on-year growth of the sector.